Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-gunicorn.md

 ## Automatic Injection Approach (Non-intrusive)

-> Caveat: There's a small chance that this approach won't work on Python 3.7 if you use gPRC protocol,
+> Caveat: Although E2E test passes for Python3.7, there's a small chance that this approach won't work on Python 3.7 if you use gPRC protocol,
 > (you will immediately see service is not starting normally, not breaks after)
 > There's an unfixed bug in gRPC core that leads to deadlock if Python 3.7 application involves subprocess (like debug mode).
-> You should upgrade to Python 3.8+ soon since the EOL is approaching on 2023 June 27th, or fallback to manual approach should this case happen, or simply use HTTP/Kafka protocol.
+> You should upgrade to Python 3.8+ soon since the EOL is approaching on 2023 June 27th,
+> or fallback to manual approach should this case happen, or simply use HTTP/Kafka protocol.

 **TL;DR:** specify `-p` or `--prefork` in `sw-python run -p` and all Gunicorn workers and master will get their own working agent.